Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • Emotional outbursts or shutdowns around schoolwork

-At this age, parents often say, “He’s so smart, but the work doesn’t show it,” or “She understands it when I explain it, but can’t do it on her own.”
+Parents at this stage often say things like, “He’s so smart, but the work doesn’t show it,” or “She understands it when I explain it, but can’t do it on her own.”

 Managing New Demands and Staying Organized (Ages 11 to 14)

-For some students, this is when long-standing but subtle weaknesses become much harder to compensate for.
+For some students, this is when patterns that were always there become much harder to manage.

 You may consider a psychoeducational evaluation if you notice: